pols1600/vimrc/README.md

 nvim .vimrc +PluginInstall +qall
 ```

-* Ignore the warning and copy the [molokai.vim](https://raw.githubusercontent.com/danilofreire/vimdir/master/.vim/colors/molokai.vim) file to `~/.vim/colors`.
-I currently use [gruvbox](https://github.com/morhetz/gruvbox), but if you like molokai, go ahead.
+* I currently use [gruvbox](https://github.com/morhetz/gruvbox), but if you like molokai, do the following: Ignore the warning and copy the [molokai.vim](https://raw.githubusercontent.com/danilofreire/vimdir/master/.vim/colors/molokai.vim) file to `~/.config/nvim/colors`.
+Then select the new theme by typing `:colorscheme molokai` on Neovim.

-* I'm also using [Fira Code Regular](https://github.com/tonsky/FiraCode) as my main font.
+* I'm using [Fira Code Regular](https://github.com/tonsky/FiraCode) as my main font.
 You can install it with:
 ```
 brew tap caskroom/fonts
 brew cask install font-fira-code